cdadams1888/laravel-create-react-app/README.md

 # laravel-create-react-app
-Connecting laravel and create react app on the same server.
+Connecting laravel and create react app to the same server.